-We have audited the accompanying statements of net assets of Connector 2000 Association, Inc. (the "Association"), a component unit of the State of South Carolina and of the South Carolina Department of Transportation, for the years ended December 31, 2008 and 2007, and the related statements of revenues, expenses, and changes in net assets, and cash flows for the years then ended, which collectively comprise the Association's basic financial statements, as listed in the table of contents.
-These basic financial statements are the responsibility of the Association.
-Our responsibility is to express an opinion on these basic financial statements based on our audit.
+We have audited the accompanying statements of net assets of Connector 2000 Association, Inc. (the "Association"), a component unit of the State of South Carolina and of the South Carolina Department of Transportation, for the years ended December 31, 2009 and 2008, and the related statements of revenues, expenses, and changes in net assets, and cash flows for the years then ended, which collectively comprise the Association's basic financial statements, as listed in the table of contents.
+These basic financial statements are the responsibility of the Association's management.
+Our responsibility is to express an opinion on these basic financial statements based on our audits.

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the basic financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the basic financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall basic financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the basic financial statements referred to above present fairly, in all material respects, the financial position of the Association as of December 31, 2008 and 2007, and its changes in financial position and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the basic financial statements referred to above present fairly, in all material respects, the financial position of the Association as of December 31, 2009 and 2008, and its changes in financial position and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.

 The accompanying basic financial statements have been prepared assuming that the Association will continue as a going concern.
 As discussed in Note 12 to the basic financial statements, the Association's unrestricted financial condition has continued to deteriorate over the past several years.
-The Association continues to have decreases in unrestricted net assets and has been unable to comply with its bond revenue covenant.
+The Association continues to have decreases in unrestricted net assets and has been unable to comply with key provisions of its trust indenture and license agreement.
 In January 2008 and May 2009, the Trustee notified the Association that an event of default under the bond indenture had occurred.
-These conditions raise substantial doubt about the Association's ability to continue as a going concern at December 31, 2008 and 2007.
+In June 2009, the SCDOT asserted that an event of default had occurred under the license agreement.
+The Association has attempted to restructure its debt, but was unable to get a debt adjustment plan that was acceptable to both the bond holders and the SCDOT.
+As a result of the foregoing, on June 24, 2010, the Association filed a petition for adjustment of its obligations in the US Bankruptcy Court for the State of South Carolina.
+These conditions raise substantial doubt about the Association's ability to continue as a going concern at December 31, 2009 and 2008.
 Management's plans regarding these matters are also described in Note 12.
 The basic financial statements do not include any adjustments that might result from the outcome of this uncertainty.